mslinn/jekyll_eval_filter/README.md

 If you use this filter, only allow trusted and verified people to edit the source of your Jekyll website.

-With great power comes great responsibily.
+With great power comes great responsibility.

 ## Usage